zerooito/core/README.md

 Please be very clear on your commit messages and pull request, empty pull request messages may be rejected without reason.

-Your code standards should match the PSR coding standards.
+Your code standards should match the ESLINT coding standards.
 We use an automated code scanner to check for most basic mistakes - if the test fails your pull request will be rejected.

 ## Screenshot